braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/push/best_practices/chinese_push_deliverability..md

 # Push deliverability for Chinese Android devices

-Some Android devices manufactured by Chinese Original Equipment Manufacturers (OEMs), such as Xiaomi, OPPO, and Vivo, optimize for longer battery lives.
-This optimization may have the unintended consequence of shutting down background app processing, which can reduce deliverability of your push notifications.
+Some Android devices manufactured by Chinese Original Equipment Manufacturers (OEMs), such as Xiaomi, OPPO, and Vivo, optimize for longer battery lives through aggressive app lifecycle management.
+This optimization may have the unintended consequence of shutting down background app processing, which can reduce the deliverability of your push notifications.
 To make sure that your app's messaging performance works as expected on these devices, your marketing and engineering teams should collaborate and follow the steps outlined in this article.

 ## Steps for developers
-The way that OEMs optimize for battery life is by adding "unrecognized apps" to a blocklist that prevents them from running in the background.
-As a developer, you'll need to configure your app so that the user can easily place it on the OEM's allowlist.
+These OEMs perform their optimizations through aggressive killing of background applications and blocking them from self starting to run background tasks.
+As a developer, you'll need to configure your app to ask the user to ease these restrictions whenever possible.

 This can be achieved by having your app automatically start on your end user's device, which gives your app permission to run in the background and listen for messages from Braze.
-Unfortunately, since this is an OEM-specific problem and not an Android problem, there is no documented API for bringing up the startup permission manager.
-Each OEM has their own version of a startup permission manager with different package names.
+Unfortunately, since this is an OEM-specific problem and not an Android problem, there are no documented APIs for bringing up the auto-start permission prompt for each OEM.

 To solve for this, integrate a library like [AutoStarter](https://github.com/judemanutd/AutoStarter) into your application.
 AutoStarter supports multiple manufacturers, giving you an easy way to call the startup permission manager on a wide array of devices.
 After you have integrated AutoStarter, call `AutoStartPermissionHelper.getInstance().getAutoStartPermission(context)` to bring up the startup permission manager on your end user's device.
 Couple this action with a prompt encouraging the end user to enable "auto-start" for your app.
 Your marketing team will craft this message—see the next section!